FamilySearch/gedcomx/specifications/file-format-specification.md

 * `Content-Type` MUST be supplied and is used to determine the media type of the resource in the file.
 * `ETag` is used to supply a version for the resource.
-* `DC-modified` is used to supply a timestamp of when the resource was last modified.
+* `X-DC-modified` is used to supply a timestamp of when the resource was last modified.

 In addition to the headers defined by the [GEDCOM X Standard Header Set](https://github.com/FamilySearch/gedcomx/blob/master/specifications/standard-header-set-specification.md), The GEDCOM-X File Format defined the following per-entry attributes: